About

 The village itself has Il Miccio – local Pizzeria & Ristorante L'Olivastra.
 Nearby hamlets Castel del Piano, Seggiano & Arccidosso offer a range of supermarkets (Co-op, Conad), restaurants, cafés, ATMs, Health Services & other amenities.

-The property includes a rear garden and a total of 5 parcels of adjoining land, the totalling 1900sqm2 which could be cultivated for olives or fruit trees.
+The property includes a rear garden and a total of 5 parcels of adjoining land, the totalling 1900m² which could be cultivated for olives or fruit trees.

 Engineer-Certified Building

-Water and Power are already connected to the property, and whilst the property is ready for a renovation.
+Water and Power are already connected to the property, with the villa ready for renovation into a 6-bed house or as two seperate apartments with private access.
 In November 2024 the property was certified by a qualified engineer as being structurally sound.

 Architect 3D Render